-We train our employees’ in the handling of Personal information.
+We train our employees in the handling of personal information.
 When we use other companies to provide services to us, we also require them to protect the confidentiality of the personal information that they receive to a similar or increased level.

 Collecting Personal Data

 Sensitive data may be required by us for the specific purposes of underwriting and fraud detection, or as part of the claims handling process.
-Such information could include but not limited to retrieving of medical records.
+Such information could include retrieving medical records.
 The provision of such data is conditional for us to be able to provide insurance or manage a claim and, whilst you can withdraw your consent for us to process such data, this may result in us not being able to continue cover, or to process any claims.
 Where such data is provided to us, it will only be used for the purposes set out above, and will be treated securely and in line with this notice.

 Sharing your information